felipebottega/FlowForge/README.md

   <img width="300" src="https://github.com/user-attachments/assets/167de616-c5a4-48a9-8b7a-e7fe7aa19ebf" />
 </p>

-Finally, open the terminal in the folder location and run the following commands:
+Finally, open the terminal in the folder location and run the following commands to install [gpt4all](https://pypi.org/project/gpt4all/):

 ```